Software

 Do quantitative analysis of the orientation of carbonate crystals.
 For example, the aragonite (CaCO3) tablets in nacre can be distinguished by their crystal orientation as shown below.
 At a single linear polarization (left) two tablets (magenta dots, or blue dots) may display very similar gray levels, but their orientation can be quite distinct, when fully analyzed at multiple polarizations (see J4 in the manual).

-Obtain the 3D crystallographic orientation of carbonate crystals.
-The in-plane orienatation of the c-axis (termed c’ angle) is displayed as hue, and the out-of-plane orientation is displayed as brightness, from full color to black.
+Obtain the 3D crystallographic orientation of carbonate crystals or apatite crystals using either PELICAN or PIC mapping.
+The in-plane orientation of the c-axis (termed c’ angle) is displayed as hue, and the out-of-plane orientation is displayed as brightness, from full color to black in PIC maps.

 Extract spectra from mouse-drawn ROIs